 3.4.4 C Xiao attended the first WMO Workshop on Operational Climate Prediction, in 2015, in India and noted that China is interested in hosting a workshop on RCC, to further develop the concept of RCC with a focus on cryosphere, e.g. floods.
 J Wang proposed that a PRCC for high mountain regions to be developed in the context of the RCC Beijing.
 It will focus on the Asia High Mountain. [action]

-3.4.5 A Snorrason requested that the GCW Implementation Plan is reviewed to ensure the consistency with the PRCC Implementation Plan.[action] and asked that each team aligns its work plan to provide support to PRCC goals [action].
+3.4.5 A Snorrason requested that the GCW Implementation Plan is reviewed to ensure the consistency with the PRCC Implementation Plan [action] and asked that each team aligns its work plan to provide support to PRCC goals. [action]

 4. GCW IN THE ANTARCTIC